-How to gain access to the complete e-book and individual chapters for course use
+How to gain access to the complete e-book and individual chapters for course use on Cambridge Core

 - To request access to the e-books, contact your university or law school collection development librarian and ask the librarian to request access from their Cambridge sales representative.